renovate-bot/NeXTLinux-_-gosbomx/README.md

    `kubectl apply -f secret.yaml`

-2. Create your pod running syft.
+2. Create your pod running gosbom.
 The env `DOCKER_CONFIG` is important because it advertises where to look for the credential file.
-In the below example, setting `DOCKER_CONFIG=/config` informs syft that credentials can be found at `/config/config.json`.
+In the below example, setting `DOCKER_CONFIG=/config` informs gosbom that credentials can be found at `/config/config.json`.
 This is why we used `config.json` as the key for our secret.
 When mounted into containers the secrets' key is used as the filename.
 The `volumeMounts` section mounts our secret to `/config`.
 The `volumes` section names our volume and leverages the secret we created in step one.

     ```yaml
     # pod.yaml